Places

 Dreaming About a Desert Collapsing: Meaning, Psychology & Symbolism

-Dreams of a collapsing desert may reflect feelings of instability or emotional desolation.
+Dreams of a desert collapsing may reflect feelings of instability or sudden change in one's life.

 Written by: DreamMeaning Editorial Team